 We want you to be able to explore opportunities across the world with confidence.
 We’ll help you demonstrate your expertise to future employers in a wide range of business sectors.

 You’ll be well placed to go for managerial positions in international operations, such as:

-During your studies, you’ll be able to take advantage of our regular schedule of employability events such as professional development weeks, employer cafés and masterclasses.
+During your studies, you’ll be able to take advantage of our regular schedule of employability events such as employer cafes and jobs fairs.
 This is your opportunity to network with employers and enhance your professional CV.

 Previous graduates have found management roles in global companies such as Ernst & Young, BNY Mellon, and Vantage.
 You’ll also have the option to enter the world of consultancy, or apply your newly acquired skills to create your own business.

 of graduates go straight into employment or further study within six months of graduating.

 DLHE survey 2017, for all respondents available for employment or further study and whose destinations are known.